liferay/liferay-docs/develop/tutorials/articles/07-web-services/01-service-builder-web-services/09-soap-web-services.markdown

 ## SOAP PHP Client [](id=soap-php-client)

 You can write your client in any language that supports web services invocation.
-The following example code ivokes the same operations as before, but uses PHP and a PHP SOAP client instead of Java:
+The following example code invokes the same operations as before, but uses PHP and a PHP SOAP client instead of Java:

     <?php